tkareine/jekyll-minibundle/Readme.md

 [Jekyll](https://github.com/mojombo/jekyll)'s site generation
 directory.

-In addition to the plugin itself, you need an asset bundling tool that supports standard unix input and output.
+In addition to the plugin itself, you need a minification tool supporting standard unix input and output.
 There are no gem dependencies at runtime.

 Tested with Ruby MRI 1.9.3.
 Ruby 1.8 is *not* supported.